0zzyy/openai-ma-quant-analyst/README.md

-# Openai M&A Quant Analyst
+# OpenAI M&A Quant Analyst
 ChatGPT based software to analyze Definitive Merger and Acquisition Letters and predict the success rate

 # M&A Quantitative Analyst AI Playground Config